piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - [Woohoo!
 Here’s what to expect on your first day](/notes/logistics/onboarding-what-to-expect.md).
 (Along with acceptance letter)

 Consider providing these docs along with a welcome basket of swag.
 Again, it’s about making folks feel welcome.
 The more comfortable your startups feel in the space, the sooner they’ll be feel the motivation to work — and begin building up the trust that will enable them to succeed in this environment.

+We recommend an intake survey for participants, so you can get a better feel for them as individuals, before they're in the space.
+Make these questions more personal for the founders:

+- Do you have any dietary requirements?
+- Do you have any allergies?
+- Are you an early bird or a night owl?

 ## Day 0